Ruben165/Ruben165/README.md

 Everyone usually call me Ruben, though.

 ## About Me
 I'm currently a Computer Science & Mathematics Undergraduate Student from BINUS University.
 My passion lies in problem-solving through Applied Mathematics Modeling, particularly Optimization Models.
 Throughout my academic career, I developed a strong foundation in mathematical principles and computational techniques, which I have applied in some of my projects to solve complex problems.
 I also have gained hands-on experience in programming languages, such as Python, C++, and Java.
-With the help of these programming languages, I'm able to do the mathematical modeling computationally, making it faster and more accurate than the standard/manual method.
+With the help of these programming languages, I'm able to do the mathematical modeling computationally, making it faster and more accurate for real-time decision making.

 My interest lies in leveraging optimization models to improve decision making processes in a real-world case, like resource allocation optimization or maximize beneficial factors.
 I'm eager to further explore these areas and contribute to innovative and efficient solutions through mathematical and optimization techniques.